Federal Signal Thunderbolt

-The Thunderbolt is a mechanical outdoor warning siren that was manufactured by Federal Signal Corporation from 1952 until its production ended in 1990.
+The Thunderbolt is an electro-mechanical outdoor warning siren that was manufactured by Federal Signal Corporation from 1952 until its production ended in 1990.
 It is a unidirectional, rotating siren with a large square-shaped horn, and can come in various colors, usually yellow, by request.

 History

-The Thunderbolt siren was developed between 1952 and 1990.
-It was the first "supercharged" siren, which uses a blower to force air into the rotor, to increase the siren's volume by 10 decibels.
+The Thunderbolt siren was developed between 1951 and 1990.
+It was the first outdoor siren to be used with a blower to force air into the rotor.
+The blower increases the siren volume by 50 decibels.
+Many Thunderbolts are in private and legal possession.